nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   </tr>
 </table>

-Just like `Vim`, pressing `l` moves you to the right, but in Vimification, pressing `l` would move you to the right and display the task detail.
+In Vim, pressing `l` moves you to the right, but in Vimification, pressing `l` would move you to the right and display the task detail.

 <img class="ui-img" src="images/ug-images/6.before-l.png">

 <img class="ui-img" src="images/ug-images/7.after-l.png">

 **NOTE: If at any point when you are unable to navigate the task list, pressing `j` or `k` multiple times will cause Vimification to refocus onto the task-list and work again.**

+**NOTE: Currently, pressing `h` does nothing.
+This key is reserved for future versions.**

 <p class="back-to-top" style="text-align: right"><a href="#table-of-contents">Back to Top &#8593;</a></p>

 ### Exiting Vimification

-Similiar to `Vim`, you can quit Vimification by just typing `:quit` or `:q` on your keyboard while in Vimification.
+Similiar to Vim, you can quit Vimification by typing `:quit` or `:q!` on your keyboard while in Vimification.

 <img class="ui-img" src="images/ug-images/8.quit.png">

 <p class="back-to-top" style="text-align: right"><a href="#table-of-contents">Back to Top &#8593;</a></p>

 ### Trying out the commands

 Similar to Vim, you can access command mode by **pressing the `:` key** on your keyboard.
-This will shift the focus to the command input field, which is at the bottom of the application.</p>
+This will shift the focus to the command input field, which is at the bottom of the application.
-Example:

 <img class="ui-img" src="images/ug-images/9.showcommand.png" alt="Example of Show Command Image" title="How to bring up the command input">

-Type the command in the command box and press the `Enter` key to execute it. e.g. typing **`:help`** and pressing Enter will open the help window.<br>
+Type the command in the command box and press the `Enter` key to execute it. e.g. typing **`:help`** and pressing `Enter` will open the help window.

 Some example commands you can try: